shihankanungo/shihankanungo.github.io/books.md

 - *Oranges* by John McPhee.
 1967
 - *A People's History of the United States* by Howard Zinn.
 1980
 - *London: The Biography* by Peter Ackroyd.
 2000
-- *What I Talk About When I Talk About Running* by Haruki Murakami.
-2007
 - *Elliptic Tales: Curves, Counting, and Number Theory* <br> by Avner Ash and Robert Gross.
 2012
 - *Never Split The Difference: Negotiating As If Your Life Depended On It* <br> by Christopher Voss, Tahl Raz.
 2016
 - *Purpose: What Evolution and Human Nature Imply about the Meaning of Our Existence* <br> by Samuel Wilkinson.
 2024